mangapress/mangapress/readme.txt

 = 4.0.0 =
    * Removed `the_content` processing for Latest/Comic Archive pages
-   * Added end-points and templates for Latest Comic and Comic Archive pages
+   * Added templates for Latest Comic and Comic Archive pages
+   * Added new "Comic Pages" post-type
    * Added warnings for assigning Latest/Comic Archive pages
    * Added shortcode for inserting Latest Comic + navigation into posts or pages.